mturki/Spatula/README.md

 Copy your fonts to the 'assets/fonts/' folder

 Create a new class that implements 'FontMapper'
+You have to return the file name for each font if.
+Do not forget to fill in the file extension!

 ```java
 public class MyFonts implements FontMapper {